Davfernandezz/Davfernandezz/README.md

 I am a Full Stack developer based in Valencia, and I am currently acquiring all the knowledge I can at GeeksHubs Academy.
 Feel free to contact me and review my projects.
 Let me know if you are interested in working together or if you have any questions!

 <img src="https://user-images.githubusercontent.com/74038190/212749447-bfb7e725-6987-49d9-ae85-2015e3e7cc41.gif" width="600">
-<br><br>

 ## About me✏️
-I am a Full Stack developer with a strong interest in creating web applications and all kinds of technologies.
+I consider myself a forward thinking person with a strong interest in creating web applications and all kinds of technologies.
 Currently, I am expanding my skills and knowledge at GeeksHubs Academy, where I am learning the latest technologies and best practices in software development.

 ## My current skills  include📒